Canara Bank PO Results 2018 declared, interview date

 According to the Bank, the date, time and venue for Group Discussion and Interview will be communicated to the successful candidates in due course.

-The successful candidates are advised to refer to the Canara Bank PO advertisement for the subject post in the website for the details of the documents to be submitted at the time of Group Discussion and Interview.
+The successful candidates are advised to refer to the Canara Bank PO advertisement for the subject post on the website for the details of the documents to be submitted at the time of Group Discussion and Interview.

 Candidates may note that reserved category candidates have to submit valid Caste / PWD certificate as per Government of India format at the time of GD and Interview.
 The results and all other details are available on canarabank.com.